If your relationship is stuck in frustrating patterns, and you want to get back on track,

 Because I believe couples work requires the time to go deeper, I see couples weekly for 90-minute sessions.
 My rate is $150/90 minutes.

 I am committed to making couples therapy accessible to all, therefore I keep half of my spots open for couples who are economically disadvantaged.
-Please ask me about this and let me know what is affordable for you.
+I ask them to pay what is affordable for them.
+Please ask me about this.
 I can also point you towards other low-cost counseling resources.

 I offer a free 30-minute consultation on the phone or Zoom.
 I do not take insurance.
 I donate 10% of my pre-tax earnings to several domestic and international non-profit organizations that advocate social, racial and economic justice, gender equality, peacemaking and disarmament and ending hunger.